joebrew/hotspots/README.md

 - basetmr is the dataset which provides person-time at risk -- expand = the expanded area (use only expand == 0)
+- cross-sectional = includes moqutio control prevalence
+- does incidence in children match up with PCR prevalence

 ## Misc
 - There needs to be a 28 days following onset to not be considered at risk